 - Summer vacation

 Weekends are also bad times to be admitted to the hospital.
-While staff physicians rotate being on call and may only be a phone call away, the residents and other staff calling the shots at the hospital on weekends will be the ones who have the first contact with the patient – and that may be the most critical contact.
+While staff physicians may only be a phone call away, the residents and other staff calling the shots at the hospital on weekends will be the ones who have the first contact with the patient – and that may be the most critical contact.
 A study published in the CHEST Journal found that patients admitted to the Intensive Care Unit on the weekends were 8 percent more likely to die than patients admitted during the week.

 There are, however, times that a hospital visit is necessary.
 If a patient is seriously ill, having a heart attack, a stroke, etc, they should get help and get to a hospital immediately.
 If emergency care is necessary during a higher risk time, here are a few things patients can do to help protect themselves from becoming the victim of a medical error: